lunaaa95/mou/README.md

 # MoU
-This is the implementation of Mixture of Universals (MoU) for time series long-term forecasting.
+This is the implementation of paper: Mamba or Transformer for Time Series Forecasting?
+Mixture of Universals (MoU) Is All You Need.

 # Preparation
 Install Python 3.8 and necessary dependencies